 Sub-elements have been grouped into lectures capable of being delivered in 40 minutes under normal circumstances.
 Each Training Organisation will determine the optimum lecture length; the sub-elements it covers and over what period lectures will be delivered.
 This will depend on whether participants and instructors are available full time or whether work duties and other conflicting activities require lectures to be delivered in groups over an extended period.

 The Course Assessor should also make an allowance for external visits to National Organisations and Authorities; IALA training events and First Aid and team-building instruction.
 An example of course planning is shown in Table 2 below.
-This assumes the following: full time availability by participants for each Module; 52 forty-minute lectures, each followed by a 10-minute question session and a 10-minute break; a half-day’s instruction in First Aid and leadership training; external visits and examinations.
+This assumes the following: full time availability by participants for each Module; a half-day’s instruction in First Aid and leadership training; external visits and examinations.
 Because some material may be unfamiliar to participants, sufficient time should be given for private study and clarification through tutorials.
-It is therefore recommended that no more than 5 lectures are held in any one working day.
 It is also recommended that examinations are held at least one day after the final lecture in any module to enable participants to revise adequately.
 Guidance on assessment; examinations and re-sits is at Article 3 below.

 Table 2 is intended only as a guideline which Training Organisations may use to determine their own training programme based on participant numbers; availability and entry-level standards determined from the training needs analysis which is explained more fully at Annex A.